Eleven-dimensional supergravity as a Calabi-Yau twofold: Flag structures and generalized Dolbeault complexes

 The complex geometry of a complex manifold is governed by its sheaf of holomorphic functions; a good derived replacement for this sheaf is the sheaf $\Omega^{0,\bu}$ of Dolbeault forms that smoothly resolves it.
-There is an obvious generalization of this structure sheaf in our setting as well. $W^\bu$ is negatively graded with respect to the totalized grading, so that we can decompose it as a sum \deq{ W^\bu = \bigoplus_{i\leq 0} W^{i,\bu} } of homogeneous subspaces.
-This splitting is compatible with the differential on $\Gr F_+^\bu W^\bu$.
-As such, we can consider the cdga $A^\bu := (W^{0,\bu},\d'_0)$ sitting in totalized degree zero; this should be viewed as the structure sheaf of the geometry we are considering.
+There is an obvious generalization of this structure sheaf in our setting as well: it is just the sheaf of cdgas $A^\bu \defeq \Gr_0 F^+_\bu W^\bu$.
+(In Figure~\ref{fig:hodge} above, $A^\bu$ appears along the main diagonal in totalized degree zero, after passing to the cokernel of $\d_1$, depicted by dashed arrows.)

+Our central point is that \emph{any supermanifold with a regular filtration of the tangent bundle can (and should) be equipped with the structure sheaf $A^\bu$}.
 As we will see in the next section, applying this construction to examples arising from superspaces produces the canonical supermultiplet---and therefore, among other physically important examples, the eleven-dimensional supergravity multiplet.
 Pursuing this analogy with complex geometry further will allow us to produce the interactions of eleven-dimensional supergravity from a holomorphic Poisson structure on this ringed space, reproducing and generalizing work of Cederwall~\cite{Ced-towards,Ced-11d}.